Welcome to Edumir!

 We have discussed almost everything on electric charges in another article (link is given in the related posts section at below).
 In this article, we are going to discuss the basic properties of an electric charge.
 This will be helpful for the students of class 10 and class 12.
 Contents in this article: What is electric charge?
 Properties of electric charge Quantization of electric charge Electronic Theory of Charge Law … Read more

-Logic gates are the basic building blocks of digital electronics.
-These gates have significant roles in the construction of logical circuits for computers.
+Logic gates are the basic building blocks of digital electronics that follow different logical operations.
+These gates have significant roles in the construction of logical circuits for different computations.
 Digital electronic devices contain integrated circuits (ICs) which are made of logical gates.
-These gates follow different logical operations.
-In this article, I’m going to explore all the basic logic gates with truth tables, circuit diagrams, Boolean expressions, operations and uses.
-This will be helpful for students … Read more
+In this article, we’re going to explore basic logic gates with truth tables, circuit diagrams, Boolean expressions, operations and uses.
+This will be helpful for the students of … Read more

 For more articles, please go through the menu bar or the Categories at the right sidebar.